Requirements for Graduation

 Graduate Credit for 400 and 500 Level Work Taken as an Undergraduate

 An undergraduate student who is within 12 semester units of the bachelor’s degree and has a cumulative grade point average of at least 3.0 may request to enroll in and reserve for graduate credit a limited amount of work at the 400 and 500 levels during the last semester as a senior, provided that the semester program does not exceed 16 semester units.
-A written request should be submitted to the Degree Progress Department and should bear the endorsements of the chair of the student’s major department and of the department in which the reserved work is to be taken.
-The Degree Progress Department verifies that the units being reserved are not needed to fulfill requirements for the bachelor’s degree.
-The student must present a copy of the final action to the Registration Department at the time of enrollment.
+A written request should be submitted to the Registrar One Stop Center, Trojan Hall 101, and should bear the endorsements of the chair of the student’s major department and of the department in which the reserved work is to be taken.
+One Stop staff verify that the units being reserved are not needed to fulfill requirements for the bachelor’s degree.